Home » Holidays » Special Events » School Holiday Ideas

 Interactive Screens at QUT The Cube

-A digital marine ecosystem, The Living Reef is a FREE immersive underwater interactive experience of the Great Barrier Reef.
+A digital marine ecosystem, The Living Reef is a free immersive underwater interactive experience of the Great Barrier Reef.
 The Living Reef features interactive on-screen activities.
 Turtle Tangle allows visitors to cut away ghost nets to help to free a turtle and Reef Ranger allows visitors to navigate RangerBot – an underwater vehicle developed by QUT’s Professor Matthew Dunbabin.

 Dino Zoo